 This online engagement was hosted on YourSAy from 25 February to 3 April 2020.
-Find out more about the consultation process.
 Below is a record of the engagement.

 The information below provides an overview of the draft regulations released for public comment.